Citi® / AAdvantage® Gold World Elite™ Mastercard® Credit Card

 |APR On Purchases||17.24% to 26.24% Variable±||17.24% to 25.24% Variable±||17.24% to 25.24% Variable±||16.99% to 24.99% Variable±|

 |Second Year Value||$374||$374||$374||$374|

-The Citi / AAdvantage Platinum Select World Elite MasterCard is similar to the Aviator card.
-It offers free checked bags, earns double miles on AA purchases and you get 10 percent of your redeemed miles back.
-The card offers a 60,000 miles sign-up bonus.
+The Citi / AAdvantage Platinum Select World Elite MasterCard offers free checked bags, and earns double miles on AA purchases.
+The card offers a 50,000 miles sign-up bonus.
 It’s also a great choice for passengers who fly on American Airlines a few times per year.